The Troubles with Mental Health Insurance

 But that stopped neither the psychiatry nor the pharmaceutical industry from pushing the new theory as proven fact and with that, the new drugs.
 Taking advantage of a susceptible, uncritical public they began to push the placebo effect by engaging in massive advertising campaigns for the new “medicine,” creating the new “Myth of the Chemical Cure”( J. Moncrieff).
 The new age of the pseudo- neuro-chemical Self-definition had been rang in.
 (See also: "The Dehumanization of the Mental Health Field"; "The Business with Mental Health" and "Depression: Illness or Existential Crisis")

 But it wasn’t only psychiatry who promoted this new development.
 The professional organizations of psychologists, social workers and mental health counselors did so as well.
-They hoped and believed that if their services would be reimbursed by insurance companies equal to the way medical services were, they would, if not improve, at least secure their income.
-It’s doubtful at that time they realized that they would have to compromise, if not to some extent betray, the integrity of their profession in order to get access to insurance reimbursements for their services.
+They hoped and believed too, that, if their work would be categorized as medical rather than psychological, their services too would be reimbursed by insurance companies equal to the way medical treatments were.
+As a consequence they would, if not improve, at least secure their income.
+It’s doubtful that at the time of jumping onto the bandwagon, they realized that they would have to compromise, if not to some extent betray, the integrity of their profession in order to get access to insurance reimbursements for their services.

 The Obstruction of Psychotherapy